ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 Moving phase

-Everything less than 8 and 10 sweap results in:
+Everything less than 8 and 10 sweep results in:
-Everythin less than 8 are already below 8 so cemented
+Everything less than 8 is already below 8

 ![](media/c018057d901372ab5b57e93742036550.png)